 - Alumni, Friends & Supporters

 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

 Sustainable Environments (MSc)

-This new multidisciplinary course provides students with insight into environment, health, and sustainability issues within urban and rural environments.
+This multidisciplinary course provides students with insight into environment, health, and sustainability issues within urban and rural environments.
 It integrates ecological, health and sustainability issues and considers their interaction within the natural and built environments.
 It combines modules from Environmental Science, Engineering and Economics to provide students with experience of research-led learning opportunities that will develop skills in identifying and evaluating sustainable solutions for real world environmental problems.
 Fieldtrips to learn from the practical experience of professionals are an essential element of this course.
 This course is open to students from a variety of backgrounds.